kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The application is further responsible for determining how to prioritize/drop objects or introduce gaps.

 This was always meant to be a compromise, allowing for experimentation without nailing any of the protocol down.
-The problem is that the stream mapping changes the properties of the object model, giving the same name to wildly different "objects".
+The problem is that the stream mapping changes the properties of the object model and gives the same name to wildly different "objects".
-There's further properties that depend on the application, expanding the permutations even further.
+The application can further introducing gaps and reordering, exploding the number of permutations to support.
 We've managed to define so many dynamic properties that there is little concrete to build upon or reason about.
+It's very difficult to build a generic library and it's very difficult to use the transport as a developer.

-The transport needs to have clearly defined properties.
+I think the transport needs to have clearly defined properties.
 A developer should be able to understand the properties of a "group" without caveats or undefined behavior, and it should not change based on the application.
+QUIC is a great example of this; a QUIC stream is always the same.

 ### Non-Reference Frames
 While not explicitly stated, the complexity in MoqTransport stems almost entirely from a single use-case: the ability to drop individual non-reference frames.

 Video codecs involve complicated dependencies between frames/slices.
-A non-reference frame is a leaf node in the dependency tree, often a B-frame in H.264.
+One such case is a "non-reference frame", which can be considered as a leaf node in the dependency graph.
-The idea is that non-reference frame can be dropped during congestion, allowing the decoder to continue with the remaining frames with no problem.
+The idea is that non-reference frame can be dropped during congestion and the decoder can skip it without artifacts.

 This idea sounds good on paper but it's a trap.
-Good encoders try to avoid non-reference frames because they fundamentally reduce the compression ratio;
+Good encoders try to avoid non-reference frames because they fundamentally reduce the compression ratio.
-dead-end bits that can't be used for prediction.
+They are dead-end bits that can't be used for prediction.
+You can configure the encoder to produce non-reference frames but the net result is a ~10% increase in bitrate (or cooresponding drop in quality).
-You gain the ability to halve the frame rate during congestion in order to drop 20% of the bitrate.
+This is not worth the ability to halve the frame rate during congestion and drop the bitrate by ~20%.
-However, the cost is a net 10% increase in bitrate and additional latency.

-But the real problem is not the impractically of this use-case, but the implementation complexity required.
+But the real problem is the complexity required for this impractical use-case.
 QUIC streams are reliable/ordered by design, so in order to drop individual frames it becomes necessary to subdivide them into a stream per frame along with associated bookkeeping.
-The dependency graph is not serialized on the wire, so the viewer must implement a GoP reassembler based on the parsed codec dependency graph; a non-trivial task.
+The dependency graph is not serialized on the wire, so the viewer must implement a GoP reassembler based on the parsed codec dependency graph.
-It also allows publishers to inadvertently drop/expire reference frames causing an undecodable mess.
+Without full dependency information, a publisher or relay can inadvertently drop/expire reference frames causing an undecodable mess.
+The draft
 MoqTransfork makes the ability to drop individual frames a non-goal.
 It instead relies instead on decode order within a GoP (aka DTS), a simplification that is optimal for most encodings, avoids artifacts, and is used by WebRTC, HLS/DASH, and RTMP alike.
 An advanced application that wants to drop non-reference frames can use multiple tracks to form layers via SVC or B-pyramids.